saint11/DeadWeight/source/game.md

 Interlude is the time between expeditions; it's when the characters rest, tend their wounds and plan their next job.
 Most **adventurers** do no want to raid tombs and the horrible places, but they have no other choice.
 While resting in the interlude, the **adventurers** are actually draining their resources - **Blacksalt** is not a cheap place to live.
 Also, be aware that characters can **die** during the interlude, especially if they are lacking resources.

 Playing the interlude depends on how much detail you and your group wants.
 You can play it **unabridged** or **abridged** or even mix both methods and choose what you like from each.
-If you are unsure, I would recommend trying **abridged** first, since it's much faster - if you feel it's too simple, try unabridged next time or even roll back and replay that interlude unabridged.
+If you are unsure, I would recommend trying **unabridged** first, so there's more room for roleplay and character development.
+If you group is looking for something closer to a board game, the **abridged** is probably better.

 ## Unabridged Interlude
 The focus is **Dead Weight** in the expedition, but a lot of cool things may happen during the interlude.
 Playing it unabridged allows new stories to unfold and character development.